GFG/short-coding-assignment-spring/ASSIGNMENT.md

 </pre>

 > The solution should be reliable, for each successful update the recipients should be notified; If an update fails, no email should be sent.
 > There is no need to send a REAL email.
-Simply print the body of the email in the logs.
+Simply call `com.gfgtech.email.EmailSender.sendMail()` method.

 This completes the assignment.